huitema/socspider/SpiderAlgorithm.md

   account API.
 (That API can only be used on that account's server)
 * by looking at the thread to which a toot belongs, using the "context" variant of the "statuses" API.
 That API can be invoked on any server that has a cached copy of the thread.

 Toots that have been discovered but are not yet "processed" are placed in a "todo" list.
 The server may try to download the "reference" version of the toot if the account ID of the sender is not yet known -- this will enable later use of the account API.
-The server will then try to use the "context" variant of the statuses API to get all the toots in the thread.
+The server will then try to use the "context" variant of the statuses API to get all the toots in the thread, and the "favourited" variant of the statuses API to get all the accounts who favorited at toot.
-TODO: consider using the "favourited" and "boosted" APIs
-TODO: consider sorting the pending toots by instance, so a presistent TCP/TLS connection can be used for a series of requests.

 When all discovered toots have been processed, the server picks one of the discovered accounts at random, and reads the last toots received by that account.
 If no account